Russell W. Volckmann: Family

 After graduating from West Point, Volckmann married Nancy Sorley in 1934.
 In 1936, a son, Russell Jr., was born.
 Although both accompanied him to the Philippines in 1940, they were forced to return to the United States with other military dependents in August 1941.
 In March 1942, his wife received a letter from him before the surrender of Bataan, It would be the last his family would hear from him until January 1945.

 Upon Volckmann's second return to the United States in July 1946, his wife Nancy requested a divorce, which was finalized in August 1947.

-On 28 August 1948, he married Helen Rich, and they had two sons, William (b.
-1954) and Edward (b.
-1961).
+On 28 August 1948, he married Helen Rich, and they had two sons.
 They remained married until Volckmann's death in 1982.